lphansen/Climate/Preference_solution/README.md

-# Preference Damage Model
+# Consumption Damage Model

 ## Prerequisites

-Please follow instructions under the parent folder, and copy "eigen3" folder and MarketIO.h file from the "Solver" folder into this folder.
+Please follow instructions under the parent folder, and copy and unzip "eigen3" folder and MarketIO.h file from the "Solver" folder into this folder.

 ## Code Explanation:
 This directory contains code used to solve the model in the case of consumption damages.
 A few simple files generate the results reported in the paper: